stuartio/cli-request-control/README.md

     help          Show available help
-    setup         Initial setup to cache policy list information list          Lists policies from the account information retrieve      Retrieve the policy version rules json and output to rules folder.
+    setup         Initial setup to cache policy list information list          Lists policies from the account information retrieve      Download the policy version rules json.
 (Optionally, use --output-file to specify location of outputfile)
     create-version
                   Create a new policy version using a local file with name